Brandon Fugal

-Brandon Daniel Fugal (born April 3, 1973) is an American businessman, venture capitalist, philanthropist, and entrepreneur.
+Brandon Daniel Fugal (born April 3, 1973) is an American businessman, real estate developer, venture capitalist, philanthropist, and entrepreneur.
 He is chairman and co-owner of the Utah office of Colliers International.
 He owns the 512-acre rural property in Utah known as Skinwalker Ranch and is executive producer and cast member of two History cable and streaming series The Secret of Skinwalker Ranch and Beyond Skinwalker Ranch.